kihlberg/retry/README.md

 ## NPM

-Retry.js is not yet available on NPM, working on it!
+Retry.js is available on NPM, you can find it at https://www.npmjs.com/package/retry.js

 ## Configuration